Workflows & Recipes

 "to": "0xCONTRACT",

-Both responses come back in a consistent JSON envelope.
-Your agent reads the fields it needs - no schema translation, no second set of credentials.
+})Both responses come back in a consistent JSON envelope.
+Your agent reads the fields it needs without schema translation or a second set of credentials.
+Those responses give the agent risk evidence to evaluate against your policy.
+They do not provide a safety guarantee or authorize a swap.

 Side-by-side comparison